jjprevite/100-days-of-code/log2.md

 **Today's Progress**:

 **Thoughts**: -->

+### Day 35: July 10th, 2017

+**Today's Progress**: Coded for 85 minutes.
+Watched Wordpress videos on Lynda course.

+**Thoughts**: Enjoying it actually!
+It will really come in handy for work.

 ### Day 34: July 9th, 2017

 **Today's Progress**: Coded for 205 minutes.
 Finished Wiki Viewer and worked on Algorithms with Remik.